"Environmental Justice" means that the people of Randolph have access to the land and water resources of Randolph.

 There’s a term for this sort of political failure: “environmental injustice.”
 That term was coined in the 1970s when a church group studied every negative environmental amenity (like transfer stations) in the United States, by zip code.
 The richer the people in the zip code, the fewer negative environmental amenities they had.
 Hard-working middle-class towns, communities of color, and towns with high immigrant populations – towns like Randolph – had far more negative environmental amenities.
 THAT is why we get the garbage trucks on our streets – it’s just another example of environmental injustice.

-Randolph has been suffering from environmental injustice for decades, because our state and federal politicians have failed us.
+Randolph has been suffering from environmental injustice for decades.
 There IS a way to get environmental justice for Randolph – elect politicians who understand that the people of Randolph deserve their fair share, and have not been getting it.
-Jesse Gordon understands that – and he is willing and able to fight the tough fights.
-If elected, Jesse will fight to undo the decades of political neglect and bring environmental justice to Randolph.
+If elected, I will fight to bring environmental justice to Randolph.